Getting headaches? Here’s what you need to know about eye strain

 Here are some tips on relieving your eye strain symptoms

 It probably seems like yesterday that you saw your baby take their first steps.
-Now they’re getting ready to walk through the gates for their first day of school.
+Now you’re getting them ready for another year of recess handball tournaments and lunchtime canteen trips.
 Where did the time go?

-In the weeks leading up to your child’s first day, it’s important to remain as positive as you can about school.
-Focus the conversation on all the exciting things they’ll be able to do like making new friends, playing games, colouring in and singing songs.
+In the weeks leading up to your child’s first day back, it’s important to remain as positive as you can about school.
+Focus the conversation on all the new and exciting things that the new school year can bring - making new friends, playing games, going on excursions and learning about a certain topic.

 From managing worries to making mistakes and feeling brave, Life Matters Clinical Psychologist Lynn Jenkins has written a range of books to assist with children’s wellbeing.
 According to Lynn, the more confident and positive you are about school, the more confident and positive your child will be too.

 Whether we’re five or 55, whenever we start something new, there’s a period of uncertainty and uneasiness that goes along with it.
-The good news is, it’s completely normal for your child to feel a little worried in the lead up to the first day.
+The good news is, it’s completely normal for your child to feel a little worried in the lead up to their first day in their new class.

 “If your child is feeling nervous, it’s important to normalise how they’re feeling and not dismiss their discomfort,” says Lynn.
-“What they need is a bit of time and consistency, because in time they’ll realise that similar to home and pre-school, school is a safe place too.”
+“What they need is a bit of time and consistency.”

 A helpful technique Lynn uses is to encourage a nervous child to find their brave.
 If you want to give this technique a try, simply ask your child to imagine a brave person they know and get them to focus on what that person might think or do in a situation.
 Rather than saying, “I can’t do this” a brave person would be more likely to say, “I’ll give it a go!”.

-If your child is experiencing more than just first-day jitters, she recommends seeking assistance from their school as the first port of call.
-Teachers are very familiar with the transition to school, so they’ll be ready to lend a hand.
+If your child is experiencing more than just first-day jitters, Lynn recommends seeking assistance from their school as the first port of call.
+Teachers are very familiar with the transition between class years, so they’ll be ready to lend a hand.